 ASU Continued Probation: If a student's ASU cumulative GPA is still below 2.00 at the end of the Probation semester, but the student has earned a semester GPA of 2.00 or higher with no grades below "C", the student will be placed on CONTINUED PROBATION with ASU, but is INELIGIBLE to remain in W. P. Carey as a Business student.
-The student will then have to change their major out of W. P. Carey.
+The student will then have to change their major to Applied Business and Technology Solutions, Entrepreneurial Leaders, or out of the W. P. Carey School of Business.